 It can be very difficult to learn that you might no longer be able to have children.
 But people might react in different ways:

-It’s normal for people to feel anxious, afraid or depressed about how cancer and treatment have affected their lives.
+It’s normal for people to feel anxious, afraid or depressed about how cancer and its treatment has affected their lives.
 It can help to know that you're not alone.
 Most people have felt like you at some time during their treatment.
 Like them, you can overcome feeling afraid or discouraged.

 Not being able to have children might make you feel like you have lost a part of yourself and are less masculine or less feminine.
 You may be very sad or angry that the drugs have changed your body.
 Your self confidence can drop.